 The first part is acts of worship; the second part is transactions, which by themselves are divided into two kinds: a) obligations that people have towards one another and b) obligations that are not reciprocal.
-The former type is divided in two: a) some of them are reciprocal; i.e. the parties are responsible towards the other parties and they are called contracts, and b) some others are when one party takes on obligations, called one-sided obligations.26 the beginning centuries after the hijrah, books were written concerning one or some topics in fiqh.
+The former type is divided in two: a) some of them are reciprocal; i.e. the parties are responsible towards the other parties and they are called contracts, and b) some others are when one party takes on obligations, called one-sided obligations.26

+It is customary now that books of fiqh address the topics in all the four mentioned divisions.
+However, in the beginning centuries after the hijrah, books were written concerning one or some topics in fiqh.
 Another point to mention accordingly is that major topics of fiqh which refer to a certain topic are known to faqihs as Books; each chapter is called a 'book' i.e. The Book of Prayer or The Book of the Marriage.

-It is customary now that books of figh address the topics in all the four mentioned divisions.
-However, in a.
+Topics and subtopics of each of the four mentioned divisions in Books of figh are as follows:27 a.
 The Book of Cleansing (concerning Nijasah [impurities /filth] and cleaners.
 Also, it includes a chapter on the rulings associated with non-Muslims and corpses.)